cessen/ropey/README.md

 [![Latest Release][crates-io-badge]][crates-io-url]
 [![Documentation][docs-rs-img]][docs-rs-url]

-Ropey is a UTF-8 text rope for Rust, designed for programs like text editors, handling large texts and memory-incoherent edits efficiently.
+Ropey is a UTF-8 [rope](https://en.wikipedia.org/wiki/Rope_(data_structure)) text buffer for Rust, designed for programs like text editors, handling large armounts of texts and memory-incoherent edits efficiently.

 ## Example usage
+_See the [examples directory](examples/) for more examples._

 ```rust
 // Load a text file.